-In 1688, the Royal Governor built King’s Chapel on the town burying ground when no one in the city would sell him land to build a non-Puritan church.
-Boston's first King’s Chapel was a tiny church used by the King’s men who occupied Boston to enforce British law.
+In 1688, Royal Governor Andros directed that King’s Chapel be built on a town burying ground when no one in the city would sell the congregation desirable land on which to build a non-Puritan church.
+This first structure was a small wooden chapel used by a small but growing Anglican community in Boston.
 By 1749, the building was too small for the congregation, which had grown to include a number of prominent merchants and their families.
-The present stone structure was built around the original wooden church, which was then disassembled and thrown piece by piece out the windows of the new construction.
-King's Chapel, located on the Freedom Trail, is an active Ecumenical Church affiliated with the UUA.
+The present granite structure was built around the original wooden chapel, which was then removed through the windows of the new construction and rebuilt as an Anglican chapel in Nova Scotia.

 Corner of Tremont and School Streets